tbg2003/IncomeTaxCalculator/README.md

 ---
 **Extension task (2 - Really Hard):**
 1. Extend the task to calculate total income tax AND capital gains tax from shares
-2. You can create a new method that calls your existing methods to accomplish this